brycevegh/sdd680/Capstone Milestones/Milestone 1.md

 | 10    |Test the new feature added to the GUI for correct functionality. |     9        |  N.C.  |      24      |   6/23/2023 |      6/27/2023     |       3 Days         |         -         |
 | 11    | Final look through the code and functionality of application. |     10       |  N.C.  |      80      |   6/28/2023 |      7/11/2023     |       10 Days        |         -         |

-<p align="center">Table 2: Work Breakdown Stucture
+<p align="center">Table 2: Work Breakdown Structure

 ## Project Success Measures